 Adducent has provided writing, creative and publishing assistance services to dozens of diverse clients: generals and admirals in the US military, senators, Fortune 500 CEOs, Chairmen of multi-billion dollar companies on the New York Stock Exchange, doctors, artists and lawyers, university professors, and CIA agents.
 As well as people from all walks of life who have led extraordinary lives and overcome significant challenges.
 You can see a representative sample of our client types here.

-See more of some of my writing and recent posts in the right hand sidebar of this site (or by clicking on the Categories in the sidebar).
+See more of some of my writing and recent posts in the right-hand sidebar (scroll down to that list) of this site (or by clicking on the Categories in the sidebar).
 You can also see reader and client comments about my writing, books, stories and publishing assistance on the From Readers & Clients page.